5 reasons we're excited about La La Land (and why you should be too)

 Don't worry – if you felt a bit uncomfortable watching the recent sci-fi romcom Passengers, you weren't alone.
 We also had a creeping case of the heebie jeebies throughout, jeebies that couldn't be entirely explained by Chris Pratt's interstellar stalking or Michael Sheen's vacant androidal grin.
 No, the really uncanny thing about Passengers was the undeniable fact that Chris Pratt and Jennifer Lawrence look like they're related.

 This is only one of many recent failures to get a good romantic couple up onscreen.
 A United Kingdom, Snowden, American Pastoral... the leads had less spark than two hostages duct-taped together in a basement.
-Even Brad Pitt and Marion Cotillard, in Allied, gave performances that looked like they'd been filmed in separate studios and then edited together.
+Even Brad Pitt and Marion Cotillard, in Allied, seemed like they'd been performing in separate studios.
 It's enough to make a modern-day romantic despair.

 Thank the screwball-comedy gods, then, that Gosling and Stone understand that chemistry has as much to do with liking someone (or disliking them) as it does with loving them.
 Plus it helps that the characters are charismatic, flawed, and attractive as they need to be.